NastyStoner/3M-Docs/beekeeper/config.md

 `Config.Locale` == Main language for notifications and NUI labels. (e.g., 'hr', 'en').

-`Config.BeehiveItem` = "beehive_box" == Inventory item required to place a hive.
+`Config.BeehiveItem` = "beehive_box" == Inventory item required to place a hive..
 Player must have it.

 `Config.BeehiveBox` = `3m_beebox`  == Ensure the model assets are loaded via some started resource.